 Students are introduced to the therapeutic applications of water in all its forms.
-Safe use of hot and cold and other modalities, such as affusions, contrast baths, paraffin wax and sauna are included.
-Students will also be introduced to actinotherapy, which is use of “rays of light” for therapeutic benefit.
+Safe use of hot and cold and other modalities, such as contrast baths, paraffin wax and sauna are included.
 This course presents the theory of ultraviolet and infrared light and their application in a massage therapists practice.

 The Instructor leads sessions on safe and effective massage for young babies.
 Babies and moms or dads are present for the last session.

-Students are given the opportunity to practice and integrate the skills they have developed to date under the supervision and mentorship of professional massage therapists.
+Students practice and integrate the skills they have developed to date under the supervision and mentorship of a professional massage therapist.

 The primary focus of first year clinic is systemic massage with emphasis on stress reduction and wellness.
-Students practice professionalism and teamwork.
-Student responsibilities include all aspects of clinic operation.
+Students practice professionalism and teamwork, while taking responsibility for all aspects of clinic operation.

-Musculoskeletal and systemic pathologies will be presented and integrated with assessment and treatment.
-Also included are the principles of exercise and its application and integration in the practice of massage therapy.
-There is an emphasis on core stabilization, stretching, strengthening, endurance and coordination.
+CTP1-This course integrates all practical course material learned to date.
+Students are introduced to a treatment management model, and will apply assessment and treatment for specific pathological musculoskeletal and systemic conditions.
+Principles of exercise and its application and integration in the practice of massage therapy, with emphasis on core stabilization, stretching, strengthening, endurance, and coordination are covered.
 Comprehensive regional and systemic approaches will be used.

 Students are introduced to the principles, indications and contraindications of joint mobilizations.
-Emphasis is on applying joint mobilizations as an assessment and a treatment modality.
-This course integrates students’ scientific knowledge with their ability to communicate with clients and their ability to palpate joint structures.
+Emphasis is on joint play assessment, and treatment through appropriate mobilization techniques.
+This course integrates musculoskeletal knowledge, palpation skills and communication.

-Advanced techniques that require a heightened level of palpative, manual and intuitive skills are introduced in this class.
+This course introduces advanced techniques that require a heightened level of palpative, manual and intuitive skills.
 A focus will be on understanding the benefits, contraindications and precautions.
-These include counterstrain, cranial sacral, muscle energy and visceral techniques.
+Techniques include counterstrain, cranial sacral, muscle energy and visceral techniques.

-Students are placed in practicum rotations working with a wide range of chronic and acute pathologies.
-Students have the opportunity to integrate skills and techniques learned to date under the mentorship of an experienced therapist.
-Placements include Neurological, Systemic, Addictions recovery, Psychosocial cognitive, Active living/Sports, Maternity, Geriatrics, Pediatrics, Orthopedic, Pre-post joint replacement, Cultural Diversity, Cancer and Scar clinics.
+Students are placed in practicum rotations where they work with clients experiencing both chronic and acute pathologies.
+This allows the students to integrate skills learned to date, under the supervision of registered massage therapist supervisor/mentors.
+Such placements include Neurological, Systemic, Sports, Maternity, Geriatrics, Orthopedic, Cancer and Scar clinics.